petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/quotas-and-resource-usage.md

 ---
 # Quotas and Resource Usage

-Quotas are the maximum number of resources available for a given Liferay Cloud project.
+*Quotas* are the maximum number of resources available for a given Liferay Cloud project.
 Administrators may configure services and environments to use resources according to project need.
 (For example, a production environment may be allocated additional CPU cores while a development environment might have fewer cores.)

-When a project reaches any of its resource quotas, it is important to note that _the production environment will not be affected_.
-However, there will be *temporary* loss of some functionality depending on which resource has reached the pre-determined quota.
-For example, reaching the quota for 20 custom domains means administrators will be unable to create a new domain.
-Reaching the memory quota could generate out of memory errors and a deployment might fail.
+Reaching any of the resource quotas for a project doesn't affect the production environment.
+However, there is a temporary loss of some functionality depending on which resource has reached the pre-determined quota.
+For example, reaching the quota for 20 custom domains means administrators can't create new domains.
+Reaching the memory quota could generate out of memory errors and deployments might fail.
 [Real-time Alerts](../manage-and-optimize/real-time-alerts.md) can be configured to to ensure that users are notified before they reach a resource quota.

-When [Auto-scaling](./auto-scaling.md) is enabled, reaching certain thresholds will not count against pre-determined quotas.

-The following resources are governed by quotas:
+To request an increase in a resource's quota, open a [Help Center ticket](https://liferay-support.zendesk.com/agent/).
+The resources governed by quotas are:

-* CPU
+- CPU
-* Memory
+- Memory
-* Custom Domains
+- Custom Domains
-* Collaborators
+- Collaborators
-* Maximum Number of Cores
+- Maximum Number of Cores
-* Instances
+- Instances
-* Maximum Number of Projects
+- Maximum Number of Environments
-* Maximum Number of Services
+- Maximum Number of Services
-* Maximum Builds per Day
+- Maximum Builds per Day
-* CPU per Service
+- CPU per Service
-* Scale per Service
+- Scale per Service
-* Memory per Service
+- Memory per Service
+- Storage per Environment

 Resource allocations for the above can be configured in each service's `lcp.json` file.
 See [Configuration via LCP.json](../reference/configuration-via-lcp-json.md).

-To request an increase in the quota of any type of resource, please open a [Help Center ticket](https://liferay-support.zendesk.com/agent/).
+When [Auto-scaling](./auto-scaling.md) is enabled, reaching certain thresholds will not count against pre-determined quotas.

+## Monitoring Resource Usage

+You can monitor the usage of these resources in the *Plan and Usage* page.
+It offers a real-time, detailed view of your subscription plan and current resource utilization across all environments and ensures you can effectively manage and optimize your cloud resources.
+The *Plan* tab is split into two sections:

+**Plan Data**: Shows your plan's quotas for memory, CPU, storage, instances, and number of environments.

+**Plan Allocation and Consumption**: Shows how these resources are being allocated across all evironments and how close they are to reaching the quota.

+!!! note
+    The *Storage* metric is not related to the database service.
+It represents the size of each environment's document library.